dharamaraob/h2opython/README.md

 --------------------------  ---------------------------------------------------
 H2o session is running.
 Press Ctrl + Z to run the H2o process in background.
 ^Z
-[1]+  Stopped                 python h2oinstaller.py --cmd install
+[1]+  Stopped                 python3 h2oinstaller.py --cmd install

 Note: H2o process is running in background.
 We need to kill it manually or it will be running till next boot.

 Ex :
-ubuntu@ip-10-100-1-237:/tmp/h2opython$ python h2oinstaller.py --cmd status
+ubuntu@ip-10-100-1-237:/tmp/h2opython$ python3 h2oinstaller.py --cmd status
 h2o status
 Name: h2o
 Version: 3.22.1.6